Skip to main content

 People over 70 years old

-You can ask to be excused from jury service if you're over 70 years old.
+There is no upper age limit to being called for jury service however you can ask to be excused from jury service if you are over 70 years old.

 Change in your personal circumstances

 If your circumstances have changed since you received your jury notice and you're disqualified or become ineligible for jury service, you need to tell the Juries Officer.
-You must send them the summons with your letter.
+You must send them the summons with your letter explaining your change in circumstances.

 After you've been summoned to jury service, you might not be able to go to court for that time.
 Sometimes a judge can: